Lightning-AI/LitServe/README.md

 ## License

-lit-server is released under the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) license.
+litserve is released under the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) license.
 See LICENSE file for details.